Buidlor/BeCode-WebDev-notes/README.md

     - for later: Quick REST API Creation using Node-Restful Library.
 [Tutorial]( https://hostadvice.com/how-to/how-to-create-rest-api-with-node-express-and-mongoose/#paragraph4)
     - Fullstack Authentication app [Tutorial](https://www.freecodecamp.org/news/how-to-build-a-fullstack-authentication-system-with-react-express-mongodb-heroku-and-netlify/)

-  #### Docker
+### *Docker*
 - Install Docker for desktop
 - Start Docker desktop
 - In CMD check `docker --version`
 - In CMD check `docker-compose --version`
 - Sign up, sign in **https://hub.docker.com/**
 - You want to download the PHP image for example: On the hub click on search and type PHP
 - Click on the official link. go to tags and choose a recent version. for example 8.1-rc-apache
 - In the CMD type: `docker pull php:8.1-rc-apache `
 - To check your available images on Docker in cmd: `docker images`
 - To run the image type: `run -it --name php_cont php:8.1-rc-apache /bin/bash` (You have to do this in CMD, Git-bash f.e. wont work)
 - Enter, you will be on the linux machine with PHP and apache.
 - `exit` to Exit
 - Check running machines with: `docker ps -a`
 - To stop it: `docker stop php_cont`
 - To remove it: `docker rm php_cont`
+- Check your PHP version in the docker: `docker run php:8.1-rc-apache php -v`
+- do the same but also delete the docker process after: `docker run --rm php:8.1-rc-apache php -v`